contentful/contentful.js/README.md

   <a href="http://makeapullrequest.com">
     <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?maxAge=31557600" alt="PRs Welcome">
   </a>
-  &nbsp;
-  @todo number of contributors
 </p>

-We appreciate and honor any help on our repositories.
+We appreciate any help on our repositories.
 For more details about how to contribute see our [CONTRIBUTING.md](CONTRIBUTING.md) document.

-### @todo contributors here

 ## 📜 License